scikit-learn/enhancement_proposals/slep011/proposal.rst

 parameters without introducing the seed drawing in `__init__` yet.
 This would however require a temporary deprecation of RandomState instances as well.

-The easiest way might be allow for a breaking change.
+The easiest way might be allow for a breaking change, which means that the SLEP would be implemented for a new major version of scikit-learn.

 Alternative solutions
 =====================